WeatherJourney.com

 What is weather history and why does it matter?

 Weather history is the day-by-day record of past temperature, rainfall, wind and sunshine for a place.
-It gives today's weather context: is this heatwave normal for late June here, or is it an outlier?
+It gives today's weather context: is this heatwave typical for late June here, or is it an outlier?
 Without history, a forecast number is just a number.

 How far back does WeatherJourney go?

 Every city has a continuous daily record from January 1940 to today — over 80 years of weather.
-That's enough to compute stable long-term climate normals, identify all-time records, and measure how much a city has warmed.
+That's enough to compute stable long-term climate averages, identify all-time records, and measure how much a city has warmed.

 Where does the data come from?